igij01/CS-180-Group-Project-001-2/update_log.md

 # Update Log
-__This update log is used to record the updates that happened to the project since project 4__
+__This update log is used to record the major updates and design choices that happened to the project since project 4 ( or just some pretty cool and creative way that I solved an problem or fixed a bug )__
+<br><br>
+(apparently I(Lincoln Lin) was the only one that used it...I included it just so if you are interested in how some ideas or functionalities were designed and implemented)

 ## 11/16/2022
 ### Removed linker - Yulin Lin